 What is the course about?

 A weekend workshop for folk instrumentalists and singers.
 Whatever acoustic instrument you play (fiddle, fretted instruments, whistles/flute, squeeze boxes, etc) you are welcome!
 The two tutors specialise in fretted instruments, whistles, cello, fiddle and singing but we'll have parts for anything you bring.
-We'll work through about 8 tunes and songs with arrangements, occasionally splitting into smaller groups.
+We'll work through about 10 tunes and songs with arrangements, occasionally splitting into smaller groups.
 We’ll also look at some theory and improvisation.
 In the evenings we’ll have a relaxing “session” where you play your own tunes and songs, if you wish.
 You don't need to read music, but no absolute beginners, please.
 To see the kind of music we play, go to www.moonrakers.net.
 The course fee includes entry to the Saturday evening concert by the tutors.

 What will we cover?